John Mangudya: Early life and education

 Mangudya earned bachelor's and master's degrees in economics from the University of Zimbabwe, where he won several book prizes for his academic achievements.
 He also has a PhD in Economics from Washington International University.

-His PhD qualification however, has been questioned by critics who have noted that it was obtained from an unaccredited institution in the United States.
+He was on several boards before his appointment as Governor of the Reserve Bank.
+He was the chairperson of the Industrial Development Corporation of Zimbabwe and Agricultural Marketing Authority.

 Reserve Bank of Zimbabwe governorship

-John Mangudya started work as RBZ governor on 1 May 2014 after being appointed into office by Robert Mugabe.
+Mangudya started work as RBZ governor on 1 May 2014 after being appointed into office by Robert Mugabe.
 He took over from Charity Dhliwayo who had been acting since November 2013 following Gideon Gono's retirement.
 In May 2019, his expired contract was renewed for a further 5 years by Emmerson Mnangagwa.
+He was succeeded by John Mushayavanhu in March 2024.

 Bond notes and coins

 A few months after assuming office, Mangudya introduced bond notes at that time stated not to be a currency, but a legal tender pegged to be with the same value as the US dollar.
-The coins were introduced to remedy a lack of small change.
-In November 2016, Mangudya also introduced bond notes, pegged at the same value as the US Dollar again.
-Bond notes and coins later started losing value against the US dollar and even though the banks and formal institutions kept the rate at 1:1, the case was not the same on the parallel market (black market).
-Bond notes were introduced to ease cash shortages in the country.
+The bond coins were introduced to remedy a lack of small change.
+In November 2016, Mangudya also introduced bond notes, pegged at the same value as the US Dollar again The stated goal was to ease cash shortages and boost liquidity for small transactions.
+Initially, bond notes were accepted at par with the US Dollar, but their value quickly eroded on the parallel market, leading to widespread public distrust and accusations that they were a precursor to reintroducing the Zimbabwean Dollar—a claim Mangudya repeatedly refuted.

-Use of plastic money

-John Mangudya is also the one who encouraged use of plastic money (bank cards, mobile banking and internet banking) in Zimbabwe following the cash shortages that were heavily affecting the country.
-To do this he lowered charges on using electronic means to settle transactions.